-At the Max Planck Institute for Comparative Public Law and International Law, scholars pursue their own research or participate in collective projects relating to basic issues and current developments in the areas of public international law, European Union law and the constitutional and administrative law of individual states, often in a comparative perspective.
-Numerous visiting scholars from all over the world visit our institute to investigate and exchange ideas about a broad range of legal issues.
-With regard to public international law, European Union law and comparative public law, our library is the largest in Europe and one of the most comprehensive in the world.
+At the Max Planck Institute for Comparative Public Law and International Law, scholars pursue research relating to basic issues and current developments in the areas of public international law, European Union law, and the constitutional and administrative law of individual states, together with numerous visiting scholars from all over the world.
+In its fields, our library is the largest in Europe and one of the most comprehensive in the world.

 Paris, Davide: Assisted Suicide: Crime or Right?.
 I-CONnect symposium: The Italian Constitutional Court on Assisted Suicide, 07 December 2018.

 Askin, Elif: Lithuania and Romania Complicit for Hosting CIA "Black Sites".
 Verfassungsblog, 2018.

 Moser, Carolyn: The Legal Framework of the OSCE.
 Cambridge University Press, Cambridge, 2019, 374 p. (with Mateja Steinbrück Platise, Anne Peters, ed.).

 Beinlich, Leander: Royal Prerogative.
 In: Max Planck Encyclopedia of Comparative Constitutional Law.
 Oxford University Press, Oxford 2019.

 von Bogdandy, Armin: Wie die deutsche Elf in Brasilien.
 An seiner Wirkmacht kommt keiner vorbei.
 In: Die Zeit, Nr.
 25, 13.06.2019, p.
 36.

 Stucki, Saskia: Of Chicks and Men: Anmerkungen zum BVerwG-Urteil über die Tötung männlicher Küken.
 Verfassungsblog, 17 June 2019 (with Christoph Winter).